Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also a very easy to install and very easy to use web browser extension.
+Wappalyzer is also a very easy web browser add-on to install and use.

 Wappalyzer.com

-If you see the WordPress icon displayed on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If the WordPress icon shows up on the browser menu (as the above screenshot shows), then the site uses WordPress.

 (This is a WordPress site!)

-Go here to download and install the Wappalyzer extension:
+Go here to visit the Wappalyzer web browser extension website:

 SpyBar